Pranjal31/NoMatterBot/REPORT.md

 ## Primary features and screenshots

  Following are the features of the bot.
-The detailed explaination, artchitecture, Main and Subflows of the bot can be found in our design [document](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/DESIGN.md)
+The detailed explaination, artchitecture, Main and Subflows of the bot can be found in our design [document](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/DESIGN.md).

+ For in detail steps to test each Use case and the acceptance criteria for the same, please refer the deploy [document](https://github.ncsu.edu/csc510-fall2019/CSC510-12/blob/master/DEPLOY.md).

+ The final project presentation video demonstrates all the below Primary features, the video can be found [here].
  ### Stale Issue Management
   The bot is configured with a cron job which runs every day and finds the Stale Issues (Issues which have had no activity on them in the last 6 months) and presents it to the assignees/creator on mattermost with the option to Close the individual Issues, Close All Issues and Ignore All issues.